 Take Dream-Enhancing Supplements

-Taking your vitamins is a good thing for most people; however Vitamin B6 supplements have been linked to an increase in lucid dreams in several anecdotal accounts and in one study.
+Taking your vitamins is a good thing for most people; however Vitamin B6 supplements have been linked to an increase in lucid dreams in several anecdotal accounts and

 Other studies found that the herb calea zacatechichi heightens dream vividness during non-REM sleep and increases chances of lucid dreams, but also decreases deep-slow wave sleep.

 Other supplements like vinpocetine, galantamine, and choline have also been reported to induce more vivid and lucid dreams, and some people actually use them specifically to affect dreams.

 Cutting back or stopping them altogether can reduce the effects if it bothers you.
 (Remember, always talk with your doc before taking new supplements.)